 Naktuinbouw keeps up the availability of organic propagation material at the request of the Ministry of Agriculture, Nature and Food Quality.
 All the available varieties are placed per crop in the biodatabase with the relevant company names of the suppliers.

-The crops are divided into 3 categories, based on the availability of organic propagation material within that crop.
+The crops are classified into 3 categories, based on the availability of organic propagation material in that crop.
 The categories are listed in the National Annex and are called category 1, 2 and 3.

 • Category 1: organic propagation material is obligatory.